Politics

 Share

-President Donald Trump has announced a new agreement with Indonesia, imposing a 19% tariff on Indonesian imported into the United States.
+President Donald Trump has announced a new trade agreement with Indonesia, imposing a 19% tariff on Indonesian goods imported into the United States.
 This tariff is a reduction from the previously threatened 32% duty and is part of a broader strategy to renegotiate trade terms and reduce the U.S. trade deficit.

-The agreement also includes provisions for Indonesia to exempt U.S. goods from its content requirements and to impose zero tariffs on all U.S. goods except for alcoholic beverages and pork.
+The agreement also includes provisions for Indonesia to exempt U.S. technology goods from its local content requirements and to impose zero tariffs on all U.S. goods except for alcoholic beverages and pork.
 Indonesia will also ease import quota restrictions on certain U.S. products.
 The deal aims to address trade imbalances and strengthen economic ties between the two nations.

-The U.S. administration is also planning to send tariff letters to several other countries and implement tariffs on imported pharmaceuticals.
-The average U.S. tariff rate is to rise significantly, reaching its highest level since 1933.
+The U.S. administration is also planning to send tariff rate letters to several other countries and implement tariffs on imported pharmaceuticals.
+The average U.S. tariff rate is expected to rise significantly, reaching its highest level since 1933.

 Share